Production-Grade AI Agent Architecture: Patterns That Actually Work

 Memory Systems

-- Short-term memory — Conversation context within a session.
-Use a simple message buffer with token limits.
+- Short-term memory: Conversation context within a session.
+A simple message buffer with token limits works fine.

-- Long-term memory — Cross-session knowledge.
-Use a vector database (Pinecone, Weaviate, or pgvector).
+- Long-term memory: Cross-session knowledge.
+Use a vector database like Pinecone, Weaviate, or pgvector.

-- Procedural memory — Learned patterns and preferences.
-Store in structured databases.
+- Procedural memory: Learned patterns and preferences.
+Store these in structured databases.

 Tool Calling Best Practices